reneleogp/arduino2arduino-IOT/README.md

 - Code not uploading to ESP8266:
   - Select the esp8266 generic board.
-  - Follow this step by step [video](https://www.youtube.com/watch?v=ZJnpgYlelEA&t=0s).
+  - Follow this step-by-step [video](https://www.youtube.com/watch?v=ZJnpgYlelEA&t=0s).
 They connect a NodeMCU to the ESP8266 but you can use the same connections to the Arduino UNO.
   - If the code is still not uploading and giving you an error do [this](https://www.youtube.com/watch?v=tXmM03HMgeg).
   - If still not working unplug, reconnect, try to upload and then try the previous solution again.